 What is your view on the still gaping hole in the gender gap – be it in the corporate or political world?
 And do you have political leadership aspirations?

 Oh I knew that was coming (laughs).
 Going into politics for me is not a top consideration right now.
 But I am never going say never.

 But I totally agree and believe that we need more women in positions of power.
 We need more women as decision makers driving change and policy in all our communities.
-And when women take up these positions there work is more enduring.
-I strongly believe that if we had more women in power, we would be seeing those horrible stories of our young people making those dangerous journeys to cross into Europe and die at sea.
+And when women take up these positions their work is more enduring.
+I strongly believe that if we had more women in power, we wouldn’t be seeing those horrible stories of our young people making those dangerous journeys to cross into Europe and die at sea.